Australia is a land of contrasts – from golden beaches to tropical rainforests, mountain ranges, vast farming lands and sparse deserts.

 For further information on safety please see

-Personal
+Personal safety

-Sun and water safety
+Driving and transport safety

 Administration Fee (to process enrolments) | $250 |